i-MSCP/plugins/incubator/InstantSSH/README.md

 ### Introduction

-This plugin allow to give your customers a full or restriected SSH access (jailed shell).
-A customer to which SSH permissions are given can add it own SSH key through its SSH key interface and then use it to login.
+This plugin allow to give your customers a full or restricted SSH access (jailed shell).
+A customer to which SSH permissions are given can add it own SSH keys through its SSH key interface and then use them to login.

 For each customer, you can set the maximum number of allowed SSH keys, and choose if they can override the default authentication options.
 The authentication options are those specified in the documentation of the authorized_keys file